Creative Writing and Literature Degree

 Key learning outcomes

-Through the graduate program in the field of creative writing and literature you will:
+Through the master’s degree in the field of Creative Writing and Literature you will:

 - Master key elements of narrative craft, including characterization, story and plot structure, point of view, dialogue, and description.